pyca/cryptography/docs/x509/reference.rst

         :type: bytes

-        The DER encoded bytes payload (as defined by :rfc:6962) that is hashed and then signed by the private key of the precertificate's issuer.
+        The DER encoded bytes payload (as defined by :rfc:`6962`) that is hashed and then signed by the private key of the pre-certificate's issuer.
         This data may be used to validate a Signed Certificate Timestamp's signature, but use extreme caution as SCT validation is a complex problem that involves much more than just signature checks.